huaminghuangtw/Evergreen-Notes/Permanent-Notes/Live in the present.md

 > _“Don't count the days.
 Make the days count.” — Muhammad Ali_

 > _[Genieße den Augenblick - denn Heute ist der erste Tag vom Rest deines Lebens! (享受當下，因為今天是剩下的生命中的第一天！)](http://www.godic.net/home/dailysentence/4056ec51-2133-4b30-8cca-8f9e279b3e45)_

+> _“Think of yourself in a concert hall listening to the strains of the sweetest music when you suddenly remember that you forgot to lock your car.
+You are anxious about the car, you cannot walk out of the hall and you cannot enjoy the music.
+There you have a perfect image of life as it is lived by most human beings.” — Anthony de Mello_

 ---